 All tomato varieties require a good deal of watering.
 Before getting started, you first want to encircle your plant with about 2-3 inches of mulch.
 Ensure that you leave 3-inches of space between the base of your plant and the mulch (a full circle of space).
 The best way to water your tomato plant is to only water at the base, never on the plant’s leaves.
 Watering directly on the plant can cause sunscald and bacteria infections.

 Most hybrid varieties are highly resistant to many common diseases that afflict tomato plants.
 However, that doesn’t mean they are totally immune.
-You can consult this guide to tomato diseases to learn more about what you can do to protect your plants.
+To learn how to detect, treat, and take steps to prevent diseases, read our tomato diseases guide.

 Pests like birds and insects always endanger your harvest.
 Insects are especially troublesome and can ruin your fruits in no time.
-You can learn more about countermeasures to take against these pests in this helpful guide.
+For information to help you spot, eliminate, and deter 15 different pests, visit our guide on common tomato pests..

 When to Harvest Kumato Tomatoes

 Your tomatoes should be ready to harvest between mid and late October and you can harvest your crop going into late winter unless you need to pull them in earlier due to frost conditions.